 26 August 2019 by Alison Nicolle

-Wexas Latin America specialist Alison Nicolle travelled to Costa Rica in 2019.
-Expect everything from volcano rainforests to jungle-fringed beaches teeming with wildlife.
+Join Wexas Latin America specialist Alison Nicolle as she travels to Costa Rica, finding everything from volcanoes and rainforests to jungle-fringed beaches teeming with wildlife.

 I’ve been lucky enough to have travelled to quite a few places in my time as a Wexas specialist, but there are few places as friendly and as passionate about wildlife as Costa Rica.
 It’s a destination that offers everything from cloud-forest hikes and turtle beaches to white-sands luxury and zip-lining adventure.
 And, although I travelled during September in the peak of the rain season, I still had lots of hot sunshine and fantastic wildlife viewing amongst the downpours.
 The discounted rates are a nice touch, too.
 What’s more, with British Airways’ new route, it’s all just a simple, non-stop flight from London to get there.
 Then, once arrived, the excellent infrastructure makes getting around a doddle.
 So, here are my must-do recommendations.

 Making the most of the new flight route, I flew direct to San Jose for a night in the Costa Rican capital.
 Although Chepe, as the city is fondly called, has a reputation for concrete, those who take a closer look are rewarded by a fantastic live-music scene and a beautiful collection of colonial buildings.

 Grand Boulevard, San Jose

 The next day, though, I was on my way out, driving to Monteverde.
 Heading up from the central valley, the beautiful roads became increasingly windy and hilly; we were getting into cloud forest country.
 I stayed in the excellent Trapp Family Hotel, which – as the name suggests – is a delight of genuine hospitality, with wood-panelled rooms that host gorgeous views out over the surrounding greenery.